JoaoM07/HandsVisualScene_guide/README.md

 # Step-by-step guide to reproduce our data analysis process #

-We recommend running the analysis in Google Colab.
+We suggest running the analysis in Google Colab.
 Colab is Google's online platform for writing and running code.
 It allows you to use high-end hardware while linking with Google Drive where you can store your data.
 Both of these will require a Gmail account.
 The scripts can also be run on your machine using Jupyter Notebooks.
 You will need to change the filepaths to where you have saved them on your machine.

 ## Step 1.
 Download the Epic Kitchens hand-object annotations files ##
 (The duration of this step depends on your internet connection as this requires the download of a very large ZIP file - 10Gb)